rsdoiel/rsdoiel.github.io/blog/2018/02/24/go-based-python-modules.md

-Many of the the examples I've come across on the web start by showing how to run a simple math operation on the Go side with numeric values traveling round trip the C ABI.
+Many of the the examples I've come across on the web start by showing how to run a simple math operation on the Go side with numeric values traveling round trip via the C shared library layer.
 It is a good place to start as you only need to consider type conversion between both Python's runtime and Go's runtime.
 It provides a simple illustration of how the Go *C* package, Python's *ctypes* module and the toolchain work together.

 In this example we have a function in Go called "twice" it takes a single integer, doubles it and returns the new value.
-On the go side we create a _libtwice.go_ file with an empty `main()` function.
+On the Go side we create a _libtwice.go_ file with an empty `main()` function.
 Notice that we also import the *C* package and use a comment decoration to indicate the function we are exporting (see https://github.com/golang/go/wiki/cgo and